tdolphin/fchatwithupload/README.md

 # feathers-chat

-> based on feathers 'A chat app' with file upload
+> based on feathers 'A chat app' with file upload.

 You need to Create a folder called
 ```
 filestore